- Excellent fuel economy

 The Kia Optima Hybrid is essentially the same inside as the Optima, and that’s a good thing.
 As we say about the new Optima lineup, it’s better than its game-changing predecessor in nearly every way—especially inside, where the Optima boasts one of the best ride-versus-handling compromises, with a super-quiet ride, and has a superbly detailed interior, with real stitching for the dash and door panels, for instance, and a cleaner, more horizontal look to the dash compared to the outgoing model.
 Seats have been improved as well, with better thigh support especially for the front seats.

 While those cabin appointments are essentially the same, the Optima and the Optima Hybrid very different mechanically.
-There’s a 154-horsepower, 2.0-liter direct-injection four-cylinder engine, plus a 38-kw (51-hp) electric motor system clutched into what’s for the most part a conventional six-speed automatic transmission.
+There’s a 154-horsepower, 2.0-liter direct-injection 4-cylinder engine, plus a 38-kw (51-hp) electric motor system clutched into what’s for the most part a conventional 6-speed automatic transmission.
 Total hybrid system power is 193 horsepower.

 The Optima Hybrid has a new 1.62-kwh lithium-polymer battery pack that packages neatly underneath the trunk floor—essentially where a spare tire would otherwise be, with no sacrifice to cargo space, back-seat space, or 60/40-split seat folding.

-Meanwhile, the Optima Plug-In Hybrid (PHEV) gets a more powerful 50-kw electric motor, as well as some mechanical upgrades and a much-higher-capacity 9.8-kwh battery pack, which can be charged at 240v in less than three hours of less than nine hours on a standard household 120v AC plug.
+Meanwhile, the Optima Plug-In Hybrid gets a more powerful 50-kw electric motor, as well as some mechanical upgrades and a much-higher-capacity 9.8-kwh battery pack, which can be charged at 240v in less than three hours or less than nine hours on a standard household 120v AC plug.